DOI-ONRR/doi-extractives-data/_downloads/federal-revenue-by-location.md

     permalink: /downloads/
 ---

 > There are three types of federal-revenue-by-location datasets available on this site.
 One includes offshore data, another includes onshore data, and the third has data on revenues that aren't associated with a specific location.
 We have versions of these datasets available for calendar and fiscal years 2006 through 2015.
-They are both accounting year data.
+They are all accounting year data.

 Download calendar year data: